-The words you utilize on your resume matter.
+The words you utilize in your resume matter.
+The words you use on your resume matter.
 Don’t you wish there was another word for utilize?
-It sounds so multi-syllabic.

 Write As You Speak